volkerjaenisch/inqbus.installer/doc/source/handler.rst

 This class can be used to run single global commands.
 It takes two necessary parameters.

-#.
-The first necessary argument is a string representing the name used by the
+The first necessary argument is a string representing the name used by the TaskMixin-Class.

-   TaskMixin-Class.
-#.
-The second necessary argument is a string which is the command.
+The second necessary argument is a string representing the command.

 The following example shows, how this class is used to uninstall the virtualenvwrapper via pip.